-John is a Domestic Homicide Review (DHR) Chair and has sat on five different DHR panels and is currently (February 2022) chairing six separate DHR's and a Child Learning Panel Review.
+John is a an experienced Domestic Homicide Review (DHR) Chair having chaired and authored DHR and a Child Learning Panel Review's.
 Nationally, he was a member of the HMIC National Working Group for Domestic Abuse.
 He has also completed the accredited three day Karma Nirvana Honour Based Abuse and Forced Marriage training.

 As Director of AbuseFreeLife John provides expert consultation, and designs and delivers bespoke training for clients.
 He has trained police officers and representatives from other organisations around the United Kingdom on Domestic Abuse, Coercion and Control, Multi-Agency Risk Assessment Conferences, Honour Based Abuse and Stalking.
 He has lectured and spoken at a number of events including Exeter and Plymouth University, at the Department of Health National FGM Conference, the National Caldicott Guardians Conference, the National Stalking Conference, Coercion and Control Conference and presented to the Isle of Man Government (Tynwald) as they deliberate a new Domestic Abuse Legislative Bill and recently at the annual London Safeguarding Adults Board Conference and the national stalking conference.

 John continues to work with victims and survivors of domestic abuse and stalking, helping them to navigate the sometime difficult pathways and blockages they come across when dealing with agencies and services.